SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

   - Parameters and variables are declared with respective begin blocks.
   - Variables must be functions of an independent variable.
-  - Optionally, default values and metadata can be specified for these parameters and variables.
+  - Optionally, initial guess and metadata can be specified for these parameters and variables.
 See `ModelB` in the above example.
   - Along with creating parameters and variables, keyword arguments of same name with default value `nothing` are created.
-  - Whenever a parameter or variable has default value, for example `v(t) = 0.0`, a symbolic variable named `v` with default value 0.0 and a keyword argument `v`, with default value `nothing` are created. <br> This way, users can optionally pass new value of `v` while creating a component.
+  - Whenever a parameter or variable has initial value, for example `v(t) = 0.0`, a symbolic variable named `v` with initial value 0.0 and a keyword argument `v`, with default value `nothing` are created. <br> This way, users can optionally pass new value of `v` while creating a component.

 ```julia
 julia > @named model_c = ModelC(; v = 2.0);